(*) The results described are not typical and will vary based on a variety of factors.

 Can blepharoplasty change the shape of my eye?

 In most cases the goal of eye surgery is to rejuvenate the eye without changing the shape.
 If the patient desires a shape change, however, certain techniques can create almond-shaped eyes, add a crease to the eyelid, or otherwise change the shape of the eye.
-It’s important to remember that this will be a permanent change and carefully consider how a change in eye shape will change your entire face before making a decision.
+It’s important to remember that this will be a natural change and carefully consider how a change in eye shape will change your entire face before making a decision.

 Can eyelid surgery correct asymmetrical eyes?